Seppli11/ZHAW-Summary/summaries/24FS/CCP2/13_Operation.md

 New software features are deployed to production and then enabled at runtime based on the configuration.

 Typically feature flags are dynamically configurable during runtime.
 Furthermore, if one feature is toggled, its hierarchy of toggles should all be enabled.
-This is useful for feature which are dependent on each other.
+This is useful for features which are dependent on each other.
 Finally, a feature might depend on context (e.g. user, role, environment, ...).

 A feature might be enabled based on a few strategies: